AlbertKoor/AlbertKoor/README.md

 <h2 align="center">Hi 👋!
 My name is Albert Kooro and I'm a FullStack Developer Junior.</h2>

 <h4>Hello!
-I'm Albert and i'm have 18 years old, a technology enthusiast deeply passionate about software development.
-I'm actively seeking fresh opportunities to broaden my expertise and make impactful contributions to the realm of technology.
+I'm Albert and I'm 18, a technology enthusiast who's deeply passionate about software development.
+I'm actively seeking for fresh opportunities to broaden my expertise and make impactful contributions to the realm of technology.

-Presently, I'm pursuing a degree in Systems Analysis and Development at Cruzeiro do Sul University.
+Lately, I'm pursuing a degree in Systems Analysis and Development at Cruzeiro do Sul University.

 Throughout my academic journey, I've cultivated a robust understanding of programming concepts and software development methodologies.
-Complementing my studies, I diligently engage in online courses and personal projects to continually refine and expand my skill set.
+Complementing my studies, I deeply engaged in online courses and personal projects to continue refining and expanding my skill set.

-I'm eager to immerse myself in a vibrant and collaborative team environment, where I can learn from seasoned professionals and actively contribute to innovative projects.
-I'm keen on exploring internship opportunities or junior developer positions, where I can leverage my skills and embark on a journey of continuous professional growth.
+I'm eager to immerse myself in a vibrant and collaborative team environment, where I can learn from experient professionals and actively contribute to keep innovating projects.
+I'm also excited to explore to dive immersively in new opportunities or junior developer positions, in a way that I can upgrade my skills and embark on a journey of continuous knowledge, individual and professional growth.

-If you're on the lookout for a dedicated developer who thrives on learning and embraces challenges, I'd be delighted to connect with you.
+If you're looking for a dedicated developer who thrives on learning and embraces challenges, I'd be delighted to connect with you.
 Let's explore how I can bring value to your team or project!</h4>

 ###